 The total capacity on offer exceeds 15,000 megawatts, with nearly 6,000 megawatts of energy storage and 9,000 megawatts of renewable energy comprised of wind, solar (including integrated photovoltaic (PV) with storage and solar thermal), and biomass.

-Shortlisted proponents will be invited to submit binding bids through a request for proposal process in early 2018.
+Shortlisted proponents will be invited to submit binding bids through a request for proposal process.

 - Last reviewed: 31 Oct 2017